JohnPaulinePineda/Portfolio_Project_54/docs/index.md

 [Regularization Methods](http://appliedpredictivemodeling.com/), in the context of binary classification using Logistic Regression, are primarily used to prevent overfitting and improve the model's generalization to new data.
 Overfitting occurs when a model is too complex and learns not only the underlying pattern in the data but also the noise.
 This leads to poor performance on unseen data.
 Regularization introduces a penalty for large coefficients in the model, which helps in controlling the model complexity.
 In Logistic Regression, this is done by adding a regularization term to the loss function, which penalizes large values of the coefficients.
 This forces the model to keep the coefficients small, thereby reducing the likelihood of overfitting.
 Addiitonally, by penalizing the complexity of the model through the regularization term, regularization methods also help the model generalize better to unseen data.
 This is because the model is less likely to overfit the training data and more likely to capture the true underlying pattern.

 [Streamlit](https://streamlit.io/) is an open-source Python library that simplifies the creation and deployment of web applications for machine learning and data science projects.
 It allows developers and data scientists to turn Python scripts into interactive web apps quickly without requiring extensive web development knowledge.
 Streamlit seamlessly integrates with popular Python libraries such as Pandas, Matplotlib, Plotly, and TensorFlow, allowing one to leverage existing data processing and visualization tools within the application.
 Streamlit apps can be easily deployed on various platforms, including Streamlit Community Cloud, Heroku, or any cloud service that supports Python web applications.

+[Streamlit Community Cloud](https://streamlit.io/cloud), formerly known as Streamlit Sharing, is a free cloud-based platform provided by Streamlit that allows users to easily deploy and share Streamlit apps online.
+It is particularly popular among data scientists, machine learning engineers, and developers for quickly showcasing projects, creating interactive demos, and sharing data-driven applications with a wider audience without needing to manage server infrastructure.
+Significant features include free hosting (Streamlit Community Cloud provides free hosting for Streamlit apps, making it accessible for users who want to share their work without incurring hosting costs), easy deployment (users can connect their GitHub repository to Streamlit Community Cloud, and the app is automatically deployed from the repository), continuous deployment (if the code in the connected GitHub repository is updated, the app is automatically redeployed with the latest changes), sharing capabilities (once deployed, apps can be shared with others via a simple URL, making it easy for collaborators, stakeholders, or the general public to access and interact with the app), built-in authentication (users can restrict access to their apps using GitHub-based authentication, allowing control over who can view and interact with the app), and community support (the platform is supported by a community of users and developers who share knowledge, templates, and best practices for building and deploying Streamlit apps).

 ## 1.1.
 Data Background <a class="anchor" id="1.1"></a>